MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfmultiplayerservertypes/structs/pfmultiplayerserverrequestmultiplayerserverresponse.md

 **`iPV4Address`** &nbsp; const char*
 *is null-terminated*

-(Optional) The IPv4 address of the virtual machine that is hosting this multiplayer server.
+(Optional) The public IPv4 address of the virtual machine that is hosting this multiplayer server.

 **`lastStateTransitionTime`** &nbsp; time_t const*
 *may be nullptr*